Sanda Island

-Sanda Island (Sandaigh) is a small island in Argyll and Bute, Scotland, off the southern tip of the Kintyre peninsula, near Southend and Dunaverty Castle.
+Sanda Island (Sandaigh) is a small island in the Firth of Clyde, off of Argyll and Bute, Scotland, near the southern tip of the Kintyre peninsula, near Southend and Dunaverty Castle.

 On clear days Sanda can be seen from the southern tip of the Kintyre peninsula, from the Isle of Arran and from northeast County Antrim.
 It is known locally on Arran and on the Antrim coast as "Spoon Island" because of its resemblance to an upturned spoon.

 Population

 In the 2001 census Sanda was one of four Scottish islands with a population of just one person.
 However, since then there has been some development, and in 2008 the island had a population of 3.
-In August 2008 the island was put up for sale by the husband and wife owners as a result of their separation at a price of £3.2 million, and in January 2009 they announced that a sole caretaker would be resident until spring viewings re-commenced.
+In August 2008, as a result of their separation, the husband and wife owners put the island up for sale at a price of £3.2 million, and in January 2009 they announced that a sole caretaker would be resident until spring viewings re-commenced.
 The island was eventually sold to Swiss businessman Michi Meier for the reduced price of £2.5 million.
-The island's growth as a tourist destination may come to an end under the new owner who has stated that he wants the island for personal use.
+The island's growth as a tourist destination may come to an end under the new owner, who has stated that he wants the island for personal use.
 By the time of the 2011 census, it had no usual residents.